chourave/soles/README.md

 shouldn’t depend on this.
 On the other hand, feel free to look around and copy whatever you find useful.

+## Known limitations

+The ClojureScript tests are currently compiled with simple optimizations, which is fairly slow.
+For some reason node is unhappy when optimizations are set to none, and alternate runners fare no better.

 ## Usage

 Add `soles` to your `build.boot` dependencies, `require` the namespace,